 First, you can take whatever you know about Java and then prefer some tutorial as well to make some things happen when your buttons are clicked and handle things like resources, etc. Try to do more with what you know about Java and set up the basic things like operations, button clicks, variables and more.

 You may have not finished coding in one single day with some of the basic information of Java; therefore, it will take a little longer.
 By this, you may have some of the basic functionality in place so that your application responds to button clicks and perhaps stores some variables.

 The next step is to add more advanced functionality which will be for your app.
 For instance, if you want your application to play music when a button is clicked, maybe you wanted to add some flashy animations.
+In fact, you can also learn more about 3d product rendering to elevate those animations.
 Maybe, you want to know how to transition from one activity to other.